gunta/skypilot/README.md

 ## Automated Releases

-Sky Pilot ships with AI-assisted release tooling:
+SkyPilot ships with AI-assisted release tooling:

 - `npm run generate:changelog` — produces a Markdown changelog entry for the next release by feeding recent commits into GPT‑5 via the OpenAI SDK.
 - `npm run release -- --type patch` — bumps the version (or use `--version 1.2.3`), regenerates the changelog, builds the package, commits, tags, and optionally publishes if you add `--publish`.